 - Toll roads: Toll roads do not play a significant role on Canadian roads; drivers pay tolls on some bridges crossing into the U.S.A and there is one in Nova Scotia.
 In Ontario, 407 Electronic Toll Road (ETR) alleviates the heavy congestion on major corridors between Toronto and outlying areas, especially Hamilton.
 Stopping to pay at a toll booth, however, has been replaced by an automatic system where a photo of your license plate is taken as you merge onto the 407.
 A bill reflecting the distance traveled on the 407 is sent to you later, or applied to your car rental bill.

 - Right turn on red: Montreal is the only place in Canada that does not permit right-hand turns on a red light.
+The rest of Quebec allows right turns on red.

 - In case of an emergency: The Canadian Automobile Association offers roadside assistance in case of a breakdown while driving in Canada.